27.0 kWhUseable Battery

 Charging is done using a Type 1 connector and the on-board charger has a maximum power of 3.6 kW.
 This charges a fully depleted battery back to full in around 9 hours.
 Charging the car using a regular wall plug will take around 14 hours.

 Rapid charging is possible through a CHAdeMO connection.
-The maximum rapid charge power is 50 kW, which charges the battery from 10% to 80% in around 25 minutes.
+The maximum rapid charge power is 50 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 40 kW.
+This charges the battery from 10% to 80% in around 30 minutes.
 A rapid charge like this will add about 60 miles of range.

 The combined (motorway and city) energy consumption of the Kia Soul EV is about 300 Wh per mile.
 By comparison, this energy consumption is the equivalent of a fuel consumption of 135 mpg in a traditional petrol car.